unbywyd/tsdiapi-jwt-auth/README.md

 - `isApiKeyValid(req)` - Check if API key is valid
 - `isRefreshTokenValid<T>(req)` - Check if refresh token is valid
 - `validateTokenPair<T>(accessToken, refreshToken, validateFn?)` - Validate if both tokens are valid and belong to the same user
-- `refreshAccessToken<T>(accessToken, refreshToken, validateFn?)` - Generate new access token from refresh token with validation
+- `refreshAccessToken<T>(accessToken, refreshToken, validateFn?)` - Generate new access and refresh tokens with expiry dates from refresh token with validation

 ### Types